Gjensidige Forsikring ASA

 How much of Gjensidige Forsikring's waste is recycled or recovered?

 In 2023, Gjensidige Forsikring reported a total waste generation of 21,055 metric tonnes, of which 94.21% was recovered through recycling, reuse, or composting.
-This high recovery rate suggests that Gjensidige Forsikring has implemented strong circular economy practices and actively prioritizes sustainable waste management.
+This high recovery rate suggests that Gjensidige Forsikring has implemented strong circular economy practices and actively prioritizes sustainable waste management. a

 Has Gjensidige Forsikring reduced its environmental waste footprint over time?

-Over the same period, Gjensidige Forsikring's waste recovery rate declined by 3.21%, and then remained stable in 2023, possibly indicating that earlier setbacks have leveled off without signs of active improvement.
+Over the same period, Gjensidige Forsikring's waste recovery rate declined by 3.21%, and then remained stable in 2023, possibly indicating that earlier setbacks have leveled off without signs of active improvement. a

 Overall, Gjensidige Forsikring’s waste generation and recovery data show a mixed and inconsistent trend.
 A deeper analysis of the company's activities, industry benchmarks, and operational changes is needed to assess its sustainability performance more precisely.